okeeffed/developer-notes/manual/Web/Web-Concepts.md

 ### Reflows and when to promote to GPU

 This refers to the re-calculation of positions and dimensions of all elements, which leads to re-rendering part or all of the document.
 Changing a single element can affect all children, ancestors, and siblings.

+Reducing it can be done by:

+1. Use Best-Practise Layout techniques
+2. Minimize CSS Rules